holistic-ai/SAGED-Bias/README.md

 # Install Hatch (if not already installed)
 pip install hatch

-# Create and activate a virtual environment
+# Create a virtual environment
 hatch env create
-hatch shell
 ```

 ### Install the dependencies